Anger in France over Trump comments on Bataclan attacks - Journal du Cameroun

 He then mimicked the assailants shooting their weapons, saying: “Boom.
 Come over here.
 Boom, come over here.
 Boom.”

-The November 2015 attacks by gunman loyal to the Islamic State group were the worst in France’s history and left the capital and wider country deeply traumatised.
+The November 2015 atrocities by gunman loyal to the Islamic State group were the worst terror attacks in France’s history and left the capital and wider country deeply traumatised.

 Jihadists armed with assault rifles and suicide vests struck outside a France-Germany football match at the national stadium, cafes and bars, and the Bataclan concert hall in a coordinated assault that left 130 people dead and more than 350 wounded.

-The comments from Trump came less than a week after French President Emmanuel Macron visited Washington as guest of honour for a state visit which saw both of the leaders eager to stress their friendship.
+The comments from Trump came the week after President Emmanuel Macron visited Washington as guest of honour for a state visit which saw both the leaders eager to stress their friendship.

+But it is not the first time Trump has targeted Paris, implying on the campaign trail in 2016 that the City of Lights was overrun by foreigners and extremists.

+Victims group 13 Onze 15, which represents people injured in the 2015 violence, had demanded a response from the French government earlier on Saturday after the latest salvo.

+“Our reaction is first of all disgust over unacceptable clowning around,” its leader Philippe Duperron told the Huffpost website while asking for “an official reaction”.

+Other victims including Emmanuel Domenach wrote expletive-filled messages directed at the US president on Twitter.

-Former French president Francois Hollande and ex-prime minister Manuel Valls, who were in power at the time of the 2015 attacks, expressed their outrage in separate statements on Saturday.
+Former French president Francois Hollande and ex-prime minister Manuel Valls, who were in power at the time of the 2015 attacks, also expressed their outrage in separate statements.

 Valls wrote on Twitter “indecent and incompetent.
 What more can I say?”